Woodward’s department store – brush written logo, Irene Alexander, c1946

 Notes

-The Woodward’s department store wordmark was once as recognizable in Western Canada as the neon signs in Vancouver or grain elevators on the prairies.
-But as is so often the case with these things few knew that it was the work of a young woman named Irene Porter.
-In 1939 Irene began working as a lettering artist in Woodward’s advertising department in the Hastings Street store.
-Within a few short years she would become their head show card writer.
-Although we don’t know precisely when she created this iconic mark it would most likely have been toward the end of the Second World War.
-In 1949 she had to resign her job because she was getting married.
+The Woodward’s department store wordmark was once as recognizable in Western Canada as the neon signs in Vancouver or the grain elevators on the prairies.
+Yet, as is often the case with iconic designs, few people knew it was the work of a young woman named Irene Porter.

-From her new home in North Vancouver, Irene went on to become one of the finest calligraphers in Canada.
+In 1949, after marrying, Irene was required to resign from her position at Woodward’s.
+From her new home in North Vancouver, she continued to pursue her passion for lettering and went on to become one of Canada’s finest calligraphers.
 She was a founding member of the Westcoast Calligraphy Society, originally called the Italic Handwriting Society.
-For many years she taught calligraphy and heraldry and in 1980 she led a small group on a calligraphy tour of England.
+For many years, she taught calligraphy and heraldry, and in 1980, she led a small group on a calligraphy tour of England.

 Title: Curabitur blandit tempus porttitor